vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 11. Scroll down on the **Overview** pane of the **Cosmos DB account** blade, and locate the **Request Charge** graph.

     > **Note:** It may take 2 - 5 minutes for the activity on the Cosmos DB collection to appear in the activity log.
-Wiat a couple minutes and then refresh the pane if the recent Request charge doens't show up right now.
+Wait a couple minutes and then refresh the pane if the recent Request charge doesn't show up right now.

 12. Notice that the **Request charge** now shows there was activity on the **Cosmos DB account** that exceeded the 400 RU/s limit that was previously set before Autoscale was turned on.